We can squeeze quite a few people! Depending on instrumentation, 4-5 people at a time. Ideal would be 1-3.

 - Keep hydrated and get plenty of rest

-- Know space is limited, so plan you want to do for those large instruments (drums)
+- Know space is limited, so plan what you want to do for those large instruments (drums)

 - Get ready to have fun!!

 Absolutely!
-You can rent the truck with an engineer for a couple days or even weeks for your next record.
-We have great digital conversion, vintage microphones, and analog outboard gear.
+You can rent the truck with an engineer hourly, for a couple days or even weeks for your next record.
+We have great analog to digital conversion, amazing vintage microphones, and analog outboard gear at an affordable rate.
 If wanting to do a full multi tracked session, we can do one instrument at a time, a couple players at once, solo artists, you name it!
 You could also record your whole next record live to vinyl, you pick!

 Yes!
 Your first copy is never taken into the digital world.
-Although, when making more copies we will capture the session digitally either from the mixer or transfer your audio straight from the vinyl to digital to make more copies.
+Although, when making more copies we will usually capture the session digitally either from the mixer or transfer your audio straight from the vinyl to digital to make more copies.
+You can also keep recording the same song over and over live to vinyl so each record is a unique performance, talk about unique merch.

 The record lathe cuts into blank vinyl via a sharp diamond.
 As you perform, the energy from your voice/playing will be amplified and sent to the cutter head.
 The cutter head will vibrate the diamond into the plastic as the disc is rotating, carving out the excess plastic we call “chip”.
 Those engravings into the disc will contain the modulations of your performance to be played back on your turntable!

-We encourage you to book a session to ensure an engineer is there to record you.
+We encourage you to book a session to ensure an engineer is there to record you but feel free to come in or call and see if we have availability

 Only one take per side.
 Option to purchase more time and additional records available